nickmeldrum/nickmeldrumdotcom/README.md

 Note: to run any commands in a shell, you must run the `. script/init` command first to setup the shell correctly.

-To run the jekyll site locally run the `local:run` command.
+ * To run the jekyll site locally run the `local:run` command.
+ * To test the origin request function run: `cd functions/origin-request && yarn && yarn test`
+ * To test the viewer request function run: `cd functions/viewer-request && yarn && yarn test`

 ## The stuff